 What does thought leadership look like?

 As a thought leader, you want your audience to first feel seen, heard and understood before you can offer them anything - whether a case study, sage advice, strategies, a world view.
-It's well-researched and intelligently pushed through channels where your audience already dwells.
+It's well-researched and pushed through channels where your audience already dwells.
 It's a public talk, a blog post or video, infographic or white paper.

 HOW TO START | A Gary Vaynerchuk Original